-Ergonomics Control Room Design Consultants
+Control Room Design and Ergonomics

 - Clarify goals and requirements

-- Organisational and behavioural insights.
+- Organisational and behavioral insights.

 Using Ethnographic and other research methods we look to understand how your employees actually work, how they solve problems and how they work within their teams.
 We investigate what areas within your current design affect organisational wellbeing and productivity.

 Acoustics, thermal and lighting design elements are taken into account at the earliest possible stage to ensure high levels of wellbeing and productivity.

 The design is based on findings from our research-based approach to ensure the working environment is designed around the user’s tasks.
 Our ergonomics consultants can model up virtual control rooms using digital human modeling software.
 Get in touch for more information.

 Understanding the users and their tasks.
 We take into account user competencies, procedures they follow, training provided, communications process, workloads and supervision, shift patterns and the safety culture.